GabrielDigregorio/SPH_method/README.md

 nano scriptTest.sh
-Choose the number of processor allocated to the job with ntasks Choose the number of threads allocated to the job with cpus-per-task
+Choose the number of processor allocated to the job with ntasks Choose the number of threads allocated to the job with cpus-per-task save the file, and launch it: sbatch scriptTest.sh
 ```

 ## Experiment Analysis (Matlab)